Defending Unauthorized Model Merging via Dual-Stage Weight Protection: Proposed Method

-Next, we calculate where $\odot$ denotes the inner product, $\tau'_{\mathrm{def}} = \theta'_{\mathrm{def}} - \theta_{\mathrm{pre}}$ denotes the task vector representing the direction of the defender’s fine-tuning, and $\beta > 0$ is a small perturbation factor.
+\textbf{Stage 2: Adversarial Weight Negation.} This stage introduces a training-free procedure that intentionally offsets task-relevant weights to disrupt merging compatibility.
+We begin by masking each layer of the model and measuring the resulting accuracy drop.
+The top $k'\%$ of layers that cause the largest performance degradation are identified as critical and excluded from subsequent operations.
+Afterwards, a binary masking vector $M$ is then constructed, where elements corresponding to $k'\%$ critical layers and to the least significant $(1-k)(1-k')\%$ parameters are set to zero, and those in the remaining $k(1-k')\%$ range are set to one.
+This selective preservation ensures that later weight adjustments do not damage essential functionality.
+Next, we calculate where $\odot$ denotes the inner product, $\tau'_{\mathrm{def}} = \theta'_{\mathrm{def}} - \theta_{\mathrm{pre}}$ denotes the task vector representing the direction of the defender's fine-tuning, and $\beta > 0$ is a small perturbation factor.
 Subtracting $\tau_{\mathrm{def}}$ in the masked parameter space weakens certain informative directions without compromising the core task performance.
 Consequently, the protected model remains stable on its own task, but any merged version suffers severe degradation due to misaligned task directions and dilution introduced by the merging algorithm.

-We particularly note that some layers differ drastically in parameter scale across tasks, and directly applying this operation can destabilize the model.
-To prevent such collapse in LLMs, we exclude three layers, \textit{model.embed\_tokens.weight}, \textit{model.norm.weight}, and \textit{lm\_head.weight}, from the subtraction process, while ViT-based models undergo the full operation.
+We note that some layers differ substantially in parameter scale across tasks, and applying this operation directly can destabilize the model.
+To prevent collapse in LLMs, we exclude \textit{model.embed\_tokens.weight}, \textit{model.norm.weight}, and \textit{lm\_head.weight} from the subtraction process, while ViT-based models undergo the full operation.

-\paragraph{Theoretical Justification of \textsc{MergeGuard}.} Model merging can be expressed as a parameter-level combination: where $\lambda_1, \lambda_2 \in [0,1]$ control the blending ratio.
+\textbf{Theoretical Justification of \textsc{MergeGuard}.} Model merging can be expressed as a parameter-level combination: where $\lambda_1, \lambda_2 \in [0,1]$ control the blending ratio.
 A successful merge implicitly assumes that both task vectors $\tau_{\mathrm{def}} = \theta_{\mathrm{def}} - \theta_{\mathrm{pre}}$ and $\tau_{\mathrm{fr}} = \theta_{\mathrm{fr}} - \theta_{\mathrm{pre}}$ reside in a \emph{shared linear subspace} representing compatible gradient directions~\cite{wei2025modeling,tam2024merging,zhou2025taskvectorsgradients}.
 In this case, their superposition still corresponds to a descent direction in the loss landscape~\cite{fort2025basinlike,li2018visualizing}, preserving both tasks.